AslanAV/AslanAV/README.md

 ### Hi there 👋, my name is Aslan
 #### I'm a junior PHP Developer
 Since August 2021, I have been studying at Hexlet under the PHP developer program.
-Finished 2 projects out of 4.
+Finished 3 projects out of 4.

-Skills: PHP / Laravel / HTML / CSS
+Skills: PHP / Laravel / Bootstrap / Composer / Slim / Docker

 #### My social